pawel-napieracz/cordova-plugin-onegini/docs/public/topics/mobile-authentication.md

       }
     })
     .onFingerprintCaptured(() => {
+      // Only called on Android
       console.log("Fingerprint captured, waiting for verification.");
     })
     .onFingerprintFailed(() => {
+      // Only called on Android
       console.log("Fingerprint failed!
 Please try again.");
     })
     .onSuccess(() => {